Welcome to the XLerator Network’s Guide to SBIR/STTR!

 We created this guide to assist you with learning more about the SBIR/STTR process.
 Easy to access tutorials provided by SBA, “war stories” by experts in the community who have successfully received funding, and a monthly column will help you learn more about how to develop a fundable proposal.
 You may even be eligible for a competitive program for 1:1 personal assistance.

 Dr. Eugene Krentsel

 Chief Scientific Officer,

-Until then – stay safe and healthy in these crazy times, and reach out to us via [email protected] or take our short questionnaire to let us know how we could help you think strategically about aligning various SBIR/STTR and other non-dilutive funding opportunities with YOUR unique path to commercialize your technology or product faster, so that your innovation could make a difference in people’s health and lives sooner.
+That’s it for today – please stay safe and healthy, and reach out to us via [email protected]etwork.com or take our short questionnaire to let us know how we could help you think strategically about aligning various SBIR/STTR and other non-dilutive funding opportunities with YOUR unique path to commercialize your technology or product faster, so that your innovation could make a difference in people’s health and lives sooner.